What is public liability insurance and does my business need it?

 Perhaps you have business supplies delivered, or you ship out parcels from a little packing station or craft room in your garage.

-If the delivery or collection man were to trip over your broken garden path or trailing extension lead and broke his arm, he’s still entitled to make a claim for injury as you have a duty of care to ensure safe access and egress at your place of work.
+If the delivery or collection man were to trip over your broken garden path or trailing extension lead and broke his arm, he’s still entitled to make a claim for injury as you have a duty of care to ensure safe access and egress to and from your place of work.

 Whether you work from home, an office or in a public space, if there is an accident related to your work which causes harm to a person or damage to property, you could be held accountable and it would be your responsibility to put it right.